gfaas1/ES-LEI-2Sem-2022-Grupo-13/README.md

 - `source/` complete source tree used to build this release

 ## Getting Started ##
+The JGraphT [wiki](https://github.com/jgrapht/jgrapht/wiki) provides various helpful pages for new users, including a [How to use JGraphT in your projects](https://github.com/jgrapht/jgrapht/wiki/How-to-use-JGraphT-as-a-dependency-in-your-projects) page.
 The package `org.jgrapht.demo` includes small demo applications to help you get started.
 If you spawn your own demo app and think others can use it, please send it to us and we will add it to that package.

 To run the graph visualization demo from the downloaded release, try executing this command in the lib directory:

     java -jar jgrapht-demo-x.y.z.jar
 More information can be found on the [user pages](https://github.com/jgrapht/jgrapht/wiki#user-pages) of our wiki.
 Finally, all classes come with corresponding test classes.
 These test classes contain many examples.

+To help us understand how you use JGraphT, and which features are important to you, [tell](https://github.com/jgrapht/jgrapht/wiki/Projects-Using-JGraphT) us how you are using JGraphT, and [cite](https://github.com/jgrapht/jgrapht/wiki/How-to-cite-JGraphT) the usage of JGraphT in your book, paper, website, or technical report.

 ## Using via Maven